 Note that it usually includes the language attribute, which sets the default language for the whole page.
 This example is for the English language.

 <html lang="en"> </html>

-The 'head' element is near the top, just after the HTML opening tag.
+The 'head' element (often called here the head 'section') is near the top, just after the HTML opening tag.
 It is defined by 'head' opening and closing tags.
 The head section is not visible on the web page.
 The contents of the head section are discussed in the next lesson.

 The 'body' element lives under the 'head' section.
 It is defined by 'body' opening and closing tags.
 This section contains the visible content of the web page.

 Putting it all together

 This is what you get when you put all the above bits together – the skeleton of an HTML document.

 <!DOCTYPE html> <!--DOCTYPE declaration--> <html lang="en"> <!--start of HTML document--> <head> <!--start of 'head' element--> (content of 'head' section) </head> <!--end of 'head' element--> <body> <!--start of 'body' element--> (visible content of web page) </body> <!--end of 'body' element--> </html> <!--end of HTML document-->